interledger/paymentpointers.org/2-goals.md

 ### Flexible

 The payment pointer should not be tightly coupled to a specific payment service.
-It should be possible for any new payment service to leverage payment pointers.
+It should be possible for any new payment service to leverage payment pointers by implementing the [Open Payments](https://openpayments.dev) standard.

 ### Widely Usable